tmknom/prettier-action/README.md

 1. Click the edit icon on the right side of the page
 2. Edit the release notes
-3. If you're ready to publicize your release, click "Publish release"
+3. If you're ready to publicize your release, click `Publish release` :rocket:

 ## License